 The second element is craft – how did that come in?

-The project is now active in Chile, Ethiopia, Columbia and Japan.
+The project is now active in Chile, Ethiopia, Colombia and Japan.
 How much awareness is there about the plastic problem?

 What have you learned from the project?